-Yama is built on a circular philosophy — clothing that lives longer, gets used more, and is returned with dignity.
-For that to be more than empty words, the brand and platform had to carry that promise all the way into the buying experience.
+Yama is built on a circular philosophy: clothes made to last longer, be used more, and returned with dignity.
+To make that real, the brand and platform had to carry that promise through the entire buying experience.

 Highlights